 A lot of research has gone into identifying the relationship between health and food.
-19th century gastronomist Jean Brillat Savarin famously said “Tell me what you eat and I will tell you what you are.”
+19th-century gastronomist Jean Brillat Savarin famously said, “Tell me what you eat and I will tell you what you are.”
 This statement- that you are what you eat – was received well by people from all around the world and has been rephrased to be titles of countless health guides and cookbooks.
 It is even a way of life for many.
 If the quote by Brillat Savarin is true, it must have serious implications for health issues like obesity.
-The correlation between the cuisines all over the world and their effects on health is still a dilemma.
-This is exactly what Sina and his pals tried to shed some light into through this data mining study.
+The correlation between cuisines all over the world and their effects on health is still a dilemma.
+This is exactly what Sina and his pals tried to shed some light into through this data-mining study.

 How they did it

-Sina and his team started out by extracting data sets from the recipe recommendation app called yummly and several other sources on the web.
+Sina and his team started by extracting data sets from the recipe recommendation app called Yummly and several other sources on the web.
 They fetched data that included 15,000 recipes belonging to 200 different cuisines.
 These recipes had about 3000 ingredients.
-The recipes were then categorised on the basis of the cuisines they belonged to.
-They went on to determine the nutritional values of these recipes such as the amount of protein, fat and carbohydrate that each of them contained.
+The recipes were then categorized based on the cuisines they belonged to.
+They went on to determine the nutritional values of these recipes, such as the amount of protein, fat, and carbohydrate that each of them contained.

 Diversity in ingredients

-Sajadmanesh says that the countries with higher number of ingredients tend to have dishes that are more complex.
+Sajadmanesh says that countries with a higher number of ingredients tend to have more complex dishes.
 Indian and Chinese cuisines are both exceptions though.
-Although both the countries have significantly less number of ingredients to choose from, the complexity of dishes are high.
+Although both the countries have significantly less number of ingredients to choose from, the complexity of dishes is high.
 They believe that this could be because of these countries having good chefs that could come up with complex dishes from limited ingredients or having older cultures that had enough time to evolve.

-They also looked at the relationship between various cuisines with respect to the ingredients being used by them.
+They also looked at the relationship between various cuisines concerning the ingredients being used by them.
 This revealed that certain ingredients defined cuisines.
-For example, ground spice garam masala is only found in the Indian cuisine while Mozarella cheese is a defining ingredient of the Italian cuisine.
+For example, ground spice garam masala is only found in Indian cuisine while Mozarella cheese is a defining ingredient of Italian cuisine.

 Cuisines and health

-The team finally looked at the interrelationship between different cuisines, their nutritional qualities and the health aspect of the population that consumes it.
-This showed that there is a definite correlation between the cuisines that were rich in carbohydrate and sugar and health problems like obesity.
+The team finally looked at the interrelationship between different cuisines, their nutritional qualities, and the health aspect of the population that consumes it.
+This showed that there is a definite correlation between the cuisines that were rich in carbohydrates and sugar and health problems like obesity.
 Also, health issues were significantly lower in the population that followed a protein-rich cuisine.

-It is interesting how web data mining could be used to shed light into a complicated matter like the correlation between cuisines and health.
-This kind of insights have the power to help us identify issues, find solutions and improve the present scenario.
-It’s safe to assume that web crawling technologies can fuel more deep researches on this and many other countless areas where we currently lack clarity.
+It is interesting how web data mining could be used to shed light on a complicated matter, like the correlation between cuisines and health.
+This kind of insight has the power to help us identify issues, find solutions, and improve the present scenario.
+It’s safe to assume that web-crawling technologies can fuel more deep researches on this and many other countless areas where we currently lack clarity.